 Ever since the Area Damage mechanics revision that enabled it for pets, enemy grouping skills grew tremendously in value.
 Witch Doctors' take on that type of utility is found in the Piranhas skill, using the vortex effect of the Piranhado rune.

 Completing the build with defensive utility, the Horrify crowd control helps when the tough enemies of Greater Rift progression survive your Poison Dart onslaught and swarm you, thirsting for vengeance.
 The recommended choice for GR progression is the Toughness-oriented Frightening Aspect, buffed to the impressive 50% additional armor for 8 seconds.
-The final piece of your protective puzzle are the Summon Zombie Dogs minions, which — coupled with Leeching Beasts rune and the worn Uhkapian Serpent mojo — bring another layer of defense and sustain to the build.

 Confidence Ritual is another straightforward addition, increasing your damage by 25% against enemies within 20 yards — arguably a dangerous bonus to keep up, but relatively easier to maintain due to your mid-range playstyle.
 If you feel you are too glassy with this Passive lineup, you should alter this slot to the cheat death failsafe of Spirit Vessel.

 A well-rounded DPS increase for Greater Rifting, Pierce the Veil provides a guaranteed 20% additive damage bonus at the cost of a 30% increase in Mana costs.
-The drawback is hardly noticeable in this build, as it is mostly primary- and cooldown-centric and the chosen spender is cheap and effective.
+The drawback is hardly noticeable in this build, as it is mostly primary- and cooldown-centric and the solitary spender is cheap and effective.

 Among the most dynamic and interesting passives in the game, Grave Injustice is a Cooldown Reduction engine that fuels the damage output and survivability of the build.
 It delivers a neat package of CDR, health and Mana regeneration upon killing an enemy within a starting radius of 20 yards, extendable by Pickup Radius on gear (see this build's gear page for more information).